 Tannery workers face many health problems because of their exposure to the hazardous chemicals used in leather production.
 Aside from skin and respiratory diseases, tannery workers have a life expectancy of just 54.
 This exposure to chemicals comes from measuring and mixing chemicals, adding them to drums, or manipulating hides saturated in them.

 Some of these chemicals can be injurious to health in the short term, such as sulfuric acid and sodium sulfide that burn body tissue, eye membrane, skin, and the respiratory tract.
-Others, such as formaldehyde, azocolorants, and pentachlorophenol, are confirmed as potential human carcinogens, the health effects of which may only manifest years after exposure.
+Others, such as formaldehyde, azo colorants, and pentachlorophenol, are confirmed as potential human carcinogens, the health effects of which may only manifest years after exposure.

 In Dhaka, Bangladesh, there are around 12,000 tannery workers.
 The district houses thousands of families who report an array of health problems, including fevers, diarrhoea, respiratory problems, and skin, stomach, and eye conditions.

 There have been many reports which have shown the use of child labour in the leather industry.
-An investigation in 2017 reported children as young as 10 years old working without shoes and protection from chemicals.
+An investigation in 2017 reported children as young as ten years old working without shoes and protection from chemicals.
 In 2021, researchers from the Institute of Development Studies (IDS) found children aged seven to 17 working 12 to 14 hours, six days a week in almost all processes along the leather supply chain – from animal slaughter and skinning to dyeing, waste disposal and manufacturing of leather products and by-products such as glue and meat.

 All animals react emotionally and build complex relationships.
-The animals in our food and fashion supply chains are systematically deprived the basic instincts of their species.
-Many are bred inside and will never experience play, connection to others, or the feel of grass under their feet.
-For us to eat meat and produce leather, the animals must be killed, and there really is no humane way to do this.
+The animals in our food and fashion supply chains are systematically deprived of the basic instincts of their species.
+Many are bred inside and will never experience play, connection to others or the feel of grass under their feet.
+For us to eat meat and produce leather, the animals must be killed, and there is no humane way to do this.
 The animals suffer in varying degrees and experience fear and terror before they die.

 There are very few classifications for moving leather around the world.
 The majority of leather, regardless of species, is classified under one tariff and given a generic description.

 “Leather is made of animal hide or skin.
-Animals whose hide and skins are used to make leather, must not be on the endangered species list.” - gov.uk
+Animals whose hide and skins are used to make leather must not be on the endangered species list.” - gov.uk

 There are even materials like cork which do not require any chemicals at all.